-I am currently working on my Ph.D. at Harvard University where I am studying Materials Science and Mechanical Engineering on full scholarship from the university (in addition to being a Pierce Fellow, Winston Chen Fellow, Kao Fellow, and Dudley Fellow).
-The topic of my thesis is bio-inspired design for mechanical and biomechanical applications.
-In addition, I have completed a master's degree in Materials Science and Mechanical Engineering at Harvard.
+I am currently a Post-Doctoral Scholar at Stanford University in Bioengineering, where I am working on football helmet redesign for concussion prevention.
+I recently finished my Ph.D. at Harvard University where I studied materials science and mechanical engineering on full scholarship from the university (in addition to being a Pierce Fellow, Winston Chen Fellow, Kao Fellow, and Dudley Fellow).
+The topic of my thesis was bio-inspired design for mechanical and biomechanical applications.
+In addition, I completed a Master's Degree in materials science and mechanical engineering at Harvard.
 Before attending Harvard, I completed my Bachelor of Science in mechanical engineering at Northwestern University.
 While at Northwestern, in addition to the research that I did throughout the school year in the Neuroscience and Robotics Laboratory and the Solid Mechanics/Computational Laboratory, I was the Co-Founder and Vice President of the newly formed Northwestern University Chapter of Engineers Without Borders.

 During my time at Northwestern, I also was a member of the National Honorary Fraternity for Engineers, Tau Beta Pi, and Northwestern’s Mechanical Engineering Undergraduate Advisory Board, all while still maintaining a 3.99/4.00 GPA (graduated #1 in the School of Engineering and Applied Science).
 In my spare time, I enjoyed playing intramural football, basketball, and softball.

-Throughout my studies at Harvard and Northwestern and my internships, I have become proficient in many types of CAD, including SolidWorks, Pro/ENGINEER, and Unigraphics NX.
+Throughout my studies at Harvard, Stanford, and Northwestern and throughout my various internships, I have become proficient in many types of CAD, including SolidWorks, Pro/ENGINEER, and Unigraphics NX.
 I have also learned basic coding in various programming languages, including Java, Python, and Matlab.

 At Argonne, I worked on a failure analysis project.
 We developed a software program that allows a user to monitor a nuclear plant from a remote lab.
 Using data from sensors that are located on different components of a nuclear plant, the software program monitors the plant with codes that diagnose any problems with the plant based on the sensor data.
 It then displays these problems on a graphical user interface so that a person can oversee the nuclear plant from a remote location.View Lab's Research